 This week we have seen an interesting paradox.
-Bond market yields have fallen significantly, indicating investors do not perceive an immediate or even medium-term risk of rising interest rates to deal with potential higher inflation.
-Simultaneously in Europe, the Bundesbank (Germany’s national central bank) is warning that unlike Monty Python’s Norwegian Blue parrot, inflation is not dead, not even resting, it is alive and kicking.
+Bond market yields have retreated significantly, indicating investors do not perceive an immediate or even medium-term risk of rising interest rates to deal with potential structural inflation; simultaneously in Europe, the Bundesbank (Germany’s national central bank) is warning that unlike Monty Python’s Norwegian Blue parrot, inflation is not dead, not even resting, it is alive and kicking.
 Can both perspectives be correct?

 Bonds: leading the witness gently by the nose

-Government bond yields have a strong correlation over the long-term with central bank interest rates.
-However, short-term fluctuations indicate investors’ differing opinions from those of the authorities about future economic prospects.
+Sovereign bond yields have a strong correlation over the long-term with central bank interest rates.
+Short-term however, fluctuations around the trend line indicate investors’ differing opinions from those of the authorities about future economic prospects.
 It is a truism of forecasting that however sophisticated the economic soothsayers’ models are, their propensity to stir the chicken’s entrails to predict further and further into the future means the more likely they are to be wrong (not confined to economics: many expert forecasts for Covid cases have been wildly off-beam).
 Arguably the value in such models is not the absolute number they deliver as a predicted output, so much as the sensitivity of that output to changes in key variables.

 Two other behavioural factors have to be borne in mind: first, nobody makes money from static prices, investors are always seeking to find what they perceive as mis-priced assets, to sell those over-priced and buy the under-valued (again a matter of opinion: what represents good value in an asset to one investor may be poor value to another); second, there is a constant game of bluff particularly in fixed income markets between investors and central bank policy makers as both try to massage and condition each other’s opinions and actions, the central banks through ‘forward guidance’, investors through driving yields in a direction which might prompt the authorities to change tack (a good example was the Federal Reserve in 2018/19 when markets forced Jerome Powell to reverse Fed policy on interest rates, what became known as ‘Powell’s Policy Pivot’).